 What is remote or online counselling?

-There are many names that describe the offering of counselling or therapy online.
-Some of the most common are online therapy, remote therapy or virtual therapy, internet counselling, remote counselling or e-counselling, distance or web therapy.
+Many names describe the offering of counselling or therapy online.
+Some of the most common are online therapy, remote therapy or virtual therapy, internet counselling, remote counselling or e-counselling, and distance or web therapy.
 It can be via phone call, video call or email.
-Sometimes it is also known as text therapy as it may also involve phone messaging.
+Sometimes it is also known as text therapy, which may involve phone messaging.

-Research suggests that online therapy generate equal positive outcomes of those who attended face to face therapy.
+Research suggests that online therapy generates equal positive outcomes for those who attended in-person therapy.

 Why should you contact an online psychotherapist?